What is whistleblowing?

 attempts to cover up any of the above

 You may not be protected if you break another law in blowing the whistle, for example, when you've signed the Official Secrets Act 1989 as part of your Employment contract.
+However, under the Employment Rights Act 2025, any clause (eg confidentiality clauses) in settlement agreements, non-disclosure agreements (NDAs), or contracts will be considered void (ie invalid) if they prevent employees or workers from disclosing any case of harassment or discrimination, as well as any response provided by the employer in relation to such harassment or discrimination.

 Protected disclosures

-You must make a disclosure to a prescribed person and in the right way in order to be protected.
+You must make a disclosure to a prescribed person, and in the right way, in order to be protected.
 You must also reasonably believe that the information you wish to reveal is substantially true.

 You can make the disclosure: